biicode/docs/c++/integration.rst

 .. container:: infonote

-   **All the info of the following examples has been written taking as reference a docs folder inside your project**.
+   **All the info of the following examples have been written taking as reference a docs folder inside your project**.
 However, you can create your Doxyfile where you want changing the OUTPUT_DIRECTORY and INPUT tags in your Doxyfile.

    If you need to read more info about doxygen, you can `read de official documentation. <http://www.stack.nl/~dimitri/doxygen/manual/index.html>`_